Tiendil/tiendil-org-content/content/posts/2024-04-01-about-book-economics-the-users-guide/en.md

 - [models of reality]{post:@choose-nearest-language:life-and-work-with-models}, which are economic theories, are always limited, and they should be applied with the proper context in mind.
 - using [memeplexes]{post:@choose-nearest-language:genes-memes-memeplexes} as a strategy should be avoided in favor of the [composition]{post:@choose-nearest-language:composition-vs-classification} of atomic practices.

-On the other hand, Chang's position seems slightly radical and poorly aligned with the book's main text (Chang formulated his view in the final chapter).
-Perhaps this is a translation defect, and  the author used softer statements.
+On the other hand, Chang's position seems slightly radical and not well aligned with the book's main text (Chang formulated his view in the final chapter).
+Perhaps this is a translation issue (to Russian), and the author used softer statements.

 I agree that the economy is inseparable from politics, but I do not understand why studying of some subjective thing cannot be considered science.
 Instead, we need to choose more appropriate tools for scientific research.